教程 - 使用 React 和 Kotlin/JS 创建 Web 应用程序

 To learn more about the State Hook, check out the React documentation.

-Change your implementation of the
+Change the

 component to look as follows:val VideoList = FC<VideoListProps> { props -> var selectedVideo: Video? by useState(null) for (video in props.videos) { p { key = video.id.toString() onClick = { selectedVideo = video } if (video == selectedVideo) { +"▶ " } +"${video.speaker}: ${video.title}" } } }When the user clicks a video, its value is assigned to the